Marcela Guerra Castillo: LXII Legislature of the Mexican Congress

-Senator in the LXII Legislature of the Mexican Congress, representing the state of Nuevo León.
-In this legislature she is a member of the Committees on Economic Development and on Radio, Television and Cinematography; likewise serves as Secretary of the Commission of Foreign Affairs and President of the North America Foreign Affairs Committee.
+From 2012 to 2018, Guerra served as a senator in the LXII (62nd) Legislature of the Mexican Congress, representing the state of Nuevo León.
+In this legislature, she was a member of the Committees on Economic Development and on Radio, Television and Cinematography; she likewise served as Secretary of the Commission of Foreign Affairs and President of the North America Foreign Affairs Committee.

-She is also the Mexican Congress's Delegation Chairman for ParlAméricas, Mexico's representative in the Administration Council and ParlAméricas's executive committee as well as member of the Inter-Parliamentary Union.
+She is also the Mexican Congress's Delegation Chair for ParlAméricas, Mexico's representative on the Administration Council and ParlAméricas's executive committee, as well as a member of the Inter-Parliamentary Union.

 Partisan activity

-Served at this party as Secretary General of the Commission on Women's Affairs in the Colosio Foundation in 1996.
-Has also been Secretary of the National Confederation of Popular Organizations in Nuevo León during the 2007–2009 period.
+In 1996, Guerra served as Secretary General of the Commission on Women's Affairs at the Colosio Foundation.

-In the 2012 federal elections she participated as Senate candidate for the state of Nuevo León together with Ivonne Álvarez, former mayor of Guadalupe municipality, where in a historical manner PRI nominates two women for the Mexican Senate.
+In the 2012 federal elections, she ran as a Senate candidate for the state of Nuevo León together with Ivonne Álvarez, former mayor of Guadalupe municipality.
+The PRI nominated the two women for the Mexican Senate.

-Professional career
+Other Involvement

 Cultural organizations

-In the cultural scope was General Coordinator of Monterrey's City Theatre from 1984 to 1987, and from 1991 to 1994 Director of Nuevo León's Museum of History.
-In 1993 served as General Manager of the project for the construction of the Museum of Mexican History in Monterrey where she worked as deputy director until 1996.
-In 1996 she was named Fundidora Park's Conservation Projects Director, which she managed until 1998.
+Guerra served as General Coordinator of Monterrey's City Theatre from 1984 to 1987.
+She also served as Director of Nuevo León's Museum of History from 1991 to 1994.

+In 1993, she served as General Manager of the project for the construction of the Museum of Mexican History in Monterrey, where she worked as deputy director until 1996.
+In 1996, she was named Fundidora Park's Conservation Projects Director, which she managed until 1998.

 Civil society organizations

-Was Secretary of the Progressive Liberal Political Association in 2000, Founder and Counselor of the Women's Plural Pact in 1998 and President of the Bienestar y Vida Association (Welfare and Life Association) from 1998 until 2001.
+Guerra Castillo was Secretary of the Progressive Liberal Political Association in 2000, Founder and Counselor of the Women's Plural Pact in 1998, and President of the Bienestar y Vida Association (Welfare and Life Association) from 1998 until 2001.

 Books

-Is the author of such books as "Crisol del temple, la historia de la Fundidora de Hierro y Acero de Monterrey", about the history of Fundidora Park, and "Contigo, Manual y Guía para las familias que viven en la discapacidad", helping families who deal with having a disabled family member.
+Guerra Castillo is the author of several books, such as Crisol del temple, la historia de la Fundidora de Hierro y Acero de Monterrey, which is about the history of Fundidora Park, and Contigo, Manual y Guía para las familias que viven en la discapacidad, which helps families who live with a disabled family member.

 Print and electronic media

-From 1982 to 1987 she collaborated with the newspaper El Norte.
-In 1987 she hosted the show Buenos Días (Good Morning) in Monterrey's channel 8.
-In 2002 was political commentator for the news show in Núcleo Radio Monterrey's Station.
-Has been collaborator and editorialist in political subjects in Televisa Monterrey and in the Discussion Panel of Milenio Television's Según Ellas show.
+From 1982 to 1987, she collaborated with the El Norte newspaper.
+In 1987, she hosted the show Buenos Días (Good Morning).
+In 2002, she was a political commentator for the news show on Núcleo Radio Monterrey's station.
+She has been a collaborator and editorialist on political subjects for Televisa Monterrey and Milenio Television's Según Ellas show.